Sage-Bionetworks/portalsDocs/articles/downloading_data.md

 ### Links

-There are multiple ways of downloading a link in Synapse.
-Without specifying the followLink parameter, you will only retrieve the link itself without downloading wherever the link leads to.
-There is currently not a way to follow the link in R.
+When you click on a link online, it will automatically direct you to the linked entity.
+The `followLink` parameter will have to be specified when using the analytical clients or you will only retrieve the link itself without downloading the linked entity.

 {% tabs %}
 {% tab Command %}